adityausathe/content-scheduler/README.md

-# Content(Hierarchical) Scheduler
+# Content(_Composites/Aggregations/Hierarchical data_) Scheduler

 ### :heavy_check_mark: Working

 ## Introduction
-Certain scheduling problems can be solved effectively if we view the schedulable entities as a hierarchy rather than a flat sequence.
+Certain scheduling problems can be solved effectively if we view the schedulable entities as a composite/hierarchy rather than a flat sequence.
 This view of things also opens up avenues to express new kinds of optimization constraints.

 For instance, one of such problems is the scheduling of course-work to prepare a study-schedule.
-The course-work can be viewed as a hierarchy- built of subjects, which in turn is hierarchical-entity composed of chapters, and so on.
+The course-work can be viewed as a composite/hierarchy- built of subjects, which in turn is composite-entity composed of chapters, and so on.
 It seems natural to put certain restrictions(like time-allocated, weightage-assigned, etc) for a subject or a chapter, and would expect the scheduler to honor those restrictions, at the same level(chapter-level) as well as the levels below it(sub-chapter-level).

 This scheduling framework is designed and implemented to tackle such problems.

 ## Functionality
 - The scheduling framework hosts the scheduling algorithm along with content and calendar management features, since the algorithm works closely with these.